elfus/jcut/README.md

 	adrianog.sw@gmail.com

-You can download the source tarball here:
+You can download the source tarball and/or some windows binaries here:

 https://www.dropbox.com/sh/n9znjt4r21c0f30/AAAKt6H5BHDU2Lx0Q0KxJlXva?dl=0

+	- The windows binaries are inside the *.zip file.

 And the source code can be directly downloaded from: